smorrison-uoft/Workout-Tracker/README.md

 ## Installation

 1. Install node: go to nodejs.org and download latest version and walk through the installation instructions.
-2. Go to project folder and enter: npm install express mongojs mongoose morgan path.
+2. Go to project folder and enter: npm install express, mongojs, mongoose, and morgan path.
 3. Run server on port 3000 by entering node server.js.

 ## Usage